dylan-lang/opendylan/documentation/library-reference/source/language-extensions/index.rst

       use common-extensions, export: all;
     end module;

-This section describes the common language extensions, that is, extensions made to the Dylan library as it is defined in DRM.
+This section describes Dylan language extensions, that is, extensions made to the Dylan library, and to the base language syntax, as they are defined in the DRM.
 These extensions are available to applications in the ``dylan`` library's ``dylan`` module.

 .. toctree::